-Like an iced vodka with a twist of lime,
+Like an iced vodka crowned with rind of lime,

-I drank you in as if to sooth my mind,
+I drank you in as if to soothe my mind,

 Though arm in arm, each knew the other’s goal.